-1.2.4 Implementing a new price comparison tool, national point of data management and smart meters in the retail market
+1.2.2 Implementing a new price comparison tool, national point of data management and smart meters in the retail market

 The Norwegian retail market for electricity will undergo formidable changes in the years towards 2019.
-As part of the goal to further increase competition and efficiency in the market, NVE has developed regulations that facilitate the implementation of a national point of data management (Elhub) and smart metering.
-The targeted implementation date for Elhub is 20 February 2017, while the smart metering rollout is set to be completed by January 2019.
-These changes will make the availability of the exchange of information in the market more efficient, easier access to unbiased price comparison and facilitate the use of demand response tools and services.
+As part of the goal to further increase competition and efficiency in the market, NVE has developed regulations that facilitate the implementation of a national point of data management (Elhub) and smart metering (AMS).
+The targeted implementation date for Elhub was 20 February 2017, but this date has been postponed, partly because of delays in the implementation of the Nordic Balance Settlement (NBS).
+The smart meter rollout is set to be completed by January 2019.
+These changes will make the exchange of information in the market more efficient and facilitate the use of demand response tools and services.

-In order to provide consumers with adequate information about the electricity market a new price comparison has been launched by the Norwegian Consumer Council 31 August 2015.
+In order to provide consumers with adequate information about the electricity market, a new price comparison tool was launched by the Norwegian Consumer Council in September 2015.
 NVE has established the regulatory framework for this new tool by using legal provisions that enable the collection of information concerning all electricity contracts in the market.
-The new tool will improve the existing price comparison tool which has been run by the Norwegian Competition Authority since 1998.
+The new tool has replaced the former price comparison tool run by the Norwegian Competition Authority since 1998.

-NVE is also developing legal frameworks for a combined billing and a supplier centric model in the Norwegian market.
-A voluntary combined billing regime is planned to enter into force in 2016.
-Following the planned launch of Elhub 20 February 2017 a more extensive mandatory billing regime may be implemented, which will form the basis for a supplier centric model.
+NVE is also developing legal frameworks for a combined billing and a customer centric supplier model in the Norwegian market.
+A voluntary combined billing regime will enter into force in 2016.
+Following the planned launch of Elhub in 2017, and the experience from the voluntary combined billing regime, a more extensive and mandatory billing regime is planned to be implemented, which will form the basis for a customer centric supplier model.
 Together with Elhub and AMS, these reforms represent the most significant changes to the Norwegian electricity retail market in over two decades.

-1.3 Changes in the existing regulation in 2014 and public consultations in 2015
+1.3 Changes in the existing regulation and public consultations in 2015